bertieobrien94/VoC-Analyser/Instructions_v3.0.md

 ### 2b.
 Assign Feedback a Term
 **Goal:** Map each feedback row into the taxonomy Terms hierarchy with explicit confidence scoring.
 Ensure every row has a Term, but avoid over-guessing finer levels.

+**Mandatory First Step:** Fetch Terms ('listTerms' action) and cache in working memory.

 **Inputs:**
 - Array from Step 1
-- List of Terms (Mandatory Prefetch — use `listTerms` action and cache in working memory)
+- List of Terms

 **Mapping order:**
 1. Attempt Level 3 term first (most specific).